Cracking the SAT $29.00

 New 2018 Premium Edition!
 Cracking the New SAT 2018 Edition

-With 7 full-length practice tests (4 in the book, 3 online) created specifically for the newly redesigned exam new content reviews, and updated scoring strategies, this Premium Edition of Cracking the New SAT covers every facet of this challenging test.
+With 7 full-length practice tests (4 in the book, 3 online) created specifically for the newly redesigned exam new content reviews, and updated scoring strategies, this Premium Edition of Cracking the SAT covers every facet of this challenging test.

 Big changes took place for the SAT in 2016—and students planning on taking the test after March 2016 need to prepare for an exam that’s a little bit longer and a lot more complex.
-The Princeton Review’s Cracking the New SAT, Premium Edition, is an all-in-one resource designed specifically for students taking the Redesigned SAT.
+The Princeton Review’s Cracking the SAT, Premium Edition, is an all-in-one resource designed specifically for students taking the Redesigned SAT.
 With this book, you’ll get:

 The Changes You Need to Know for a High Score.

 Copyright 2018.
 Soft cover.
 Approximate dimensions: 8.4 x 2 x 10.8 inches.
 880 pages.

 PSAT, SAT and ACT Information

 You should be able to obtain registration bulletins from a local high school, community college or a public library.
 The registration bulletins list the centers and the dates; please check them for the center most convenient for you.

 It is important for Juniors (11th graders) to take the PSAT test, as there are scholarship opportunities based on the results.
 Most notably, the National Merit Scholarship program uses the PSAT as their benchmark.
 Ask a local high school for registration.

 Current SAT and PSAT test dates and other information may be found at:

 Current ACT test information may be found on the ACT Web site at: http://www.act.org